-Creating outlines for PowerPoint in various external applications lets you stay away from distractions in PowerPoint-land -- once you have the outlines done, it's very easy to import it in the form of slides into PowerPoint.
-While this import process works the same way in all versions of PowerPoint, there are small interface changes -- in this tutorial, I'll show you how to import outlines in PowerPoint 2008 for Mac:
+Creating outlines for PowerPoint in various external applications lets you stay away from distractions in PowerPoint-land.
+Once you have the outlines done, it's very easy to import it in the form of slides into PowerPoint.
+While this import process works the same way in all versions of PowerPoint, there are small interface changes.
+In this tutorial, we'll show you how to import outlines in PowerPoint 2008 for Mac:

 Figure 1: PowerPoint 2008